SPANISH LANGUAGE & SWIMMING

 WHERE WILL YOU STUDY

-This unique program in Seville allows students (boys and girls), age 14-17 years old, who are swimming at an elite level, back at their home countries, to have an international study abroad, cultural & swimming experience in Spain.
+This unique program in Seville allows students (male and female), age 16-17 years old, who are swimming at an elite level, back at their home countries, to have an international study abroad, cultural & swimming experience in Spain.

 SPANISH LANGUAGE COURSES